almylonas/HPloT/README.md

 # HPlot — Invariant Mass Explorer

-A Next.js web app for visualising LHC invariant mass datasets, backed by Neon PostgreSQL.
+A web app for visualising LHC invariant mass datasets created in Hypatia, backed by Neon PostgreSQL.

 ---